Item Features

 With that hex color code you have to add "#" at the beginning and that is what will be before what you want to color. #<HEX_COLOR_CODE><What you want to color>

-and it will look with the color you selected in game.
+and it will look with the color you selected .

 Info: The lore or description of the item